oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ---
 layout: page
+title: ""
 ---
+## NBA Ticket Pricing Analysis

 As my capstone project for the NBA Future Analytics Stars Program, I developed a predictive model for Chase Center ticket prices.
 Using two seasons of Golden State Warriors ticket sales data (provided by the NBA) along with additional external game data, I identified key factors influencing ticket demand and pricing.
 My project was selected as a finalist in the program’s capstone competition.

 ## Result Highlights
-The following graphic showcases the predicted ticket prices for each seat in an individual game:
+The following graphic showcases the predicted ticket prices for each seat in an individual game scaling from lowest (red) to the highest prices tickets (green):
 ![Image](/assets/nba/arena_heatmap.png)

 &nbsp;<br>